mohammadshahidbeigh/mohammadshahidbeigh/README.md

 </p>

 <div align="center">👋 Hey everyone!
-I'm Shahid—a passionate software engineer with a strong foundation in JavaScript, TypeScript, React, Next.js, Node.js, and the GenAI ecosystem.
+I'm Shahid—a passionate software engineer with a strong foundation in JavaScript, TypeScript, React, Next.js, Node.js, and the Web3 ecosystem.
 Over the past 2 years, my enthusiasm for coding and problem-solving has grown exponentially.
-I'm currently seeking full-stack web development opportunities, particularly roles focusing on React, TypeScript, and Next.js or integrating GenAI to drive innovation.
+I'm currently seeking full-stack web development opportunities, particularly roles focusing on React, TypeScript, and Next.js or integrating Web3 to drive innovation.
 I'm most excited about startup environments, where I can work closely with a dynamic team to make a meaningful impact!
 </div>